freekode/tp2intervals/README.md

 [![release](https://img.shields.io/github/release/freekode/tp2intervals)](https://github.com/freekode/tp2intervals/releases/latest)

 # Third Party to Intervals.icu
-Sync workouts and activities between TrainingPeaks and Intervals.icu.
+Sync workouts and activities from TrainerRoad and TrainingPeaks to Intervals.icu.

 Plan workouts for today and tomorrow from Intervals to TrainingPeaks.